TABLE OF CONTENTS

 aspects that make the use different from other uses, particularly those of

-Many uses include a section titled “Typical Uses”, which is a
+Many uses include a section titled “Typical Uses”, which is a list of

-activities or operations that fit within the definition of the principal use.
+or operations that fit within the definition of the principal use.

 Mostly organized in the common form in which a site plan is